deuzu/RequestCollectorBundle/README.md

 It exposes an URL that will persist, log and mail the incomming requests.
 You can choose how to collect requests in the configuration by enabling or disabling persisting, logging or mailling.
 The collected HTTP requests contain headers, query string parameters , post/form parameters and the body / content of the request.
-It will help you to inspect or debug webhook / api requests.
+It will help you to inspect or debug webhooks / api requests.
-You can also set a callback by tagging a Symfony service from your application.
+You can also add a your own custom service which will be executed just after the collect process by tagging a Symfony service from your application (CF Extension).

 ## Installation